srmarzec/albopictus_remapping/misc/MasterNotes.md

 Information about sequence analysis (raw read count, read alignment rate, etc.) for each dataset can be found [here](https://docs.google.com/spreadsheets/d/1hIqqMIk8ZVw56BJ8_YN_OnwuzdWBSH7bujwDMTqsCKs/edit?usp=sharing)

+In a bid to be more efficient in requesting future resources for running jobs, a [list](https://docs.google.com/spreadsheets/d/1nUIWIHBaFrsp9vRli46SlE7K6ci-MSl6gKQy1SEJJw0/edit?usp=sharing) was generated for the larval dataset with both the requested and actually used resources.
+Note, that the scripts linked below use the the former, so this list serves as an example moving forward.

 ## Data Retrieval
 SRA files from NCBI for each set of samples were downloaded and converted to fastq.gz format.
 See [notes](https://github.com/srmarzec/albopictus_remapping/blob/main/misc/sra_accession/sraRetrievalTips.md) for details.